wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     *   (c) in the circumstances the general partner could not reasonably have been expected to take steps to ensure that financial statements in relation to the limited partnership were completed and signed within the time specified in subsection (1).

-    (6) Notwithstanding anything to the contrary in the [Summary Proceedings Act 1957][173], an information for an offence under subsection (4) may be laid at any time within 3 years after the date of the offence.
+    (6) Despite anything to the contrary in [section 25][174] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under subsection (4) ends on the date that is 3 years after the date on which the offence was committed.

+    Section 75(4): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 75(6): replaced, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 76 Annual return